-Although the women of the house question Mr. Bennet repeatedly to give them more information regarding Mr. Bingley, Mr. Bennet refuses to satisfy their curiosity.
+Although the women of the house badger Mr. Bennet for more info, Mr. Bennet isn't giving it up easily.

-The women must resort to hearing the details from their neighbor, Lady Lucas, who reports that Mr. Bingley is handsome, agreeable, and loves dancing.
-Jackpot.
+Instead, the Bennet ladies get the deets from their neighbor, Lady Lucas, who reports that Mr. Bingley is handsome, easygoing, and loves dancing.
+Jackpot!

 In accord with the societal norms of the day, Mr. Bingley returns Mr. Bennet's visit.
-The two men sit in the library for about ten minutes, and we learn that, although Mr. Bingley had hoped to see the young ladies (the grapevine has informed him that they're beautiful), he has to make do with their father.
+The two men sit in the library for about ten minutes, which sounds super fun (not), but we do learn that Mr. Bingley has heard that the girls are pretty.

-Lady Lucas tells Mrs. Bennet that Mr. Bingley's reason for going into town is to bring back lots of guests for the upcoming public ball.
+It's cool: Lady Lucas tells Mrs. Bennet that Mr. Bingley is going to London to bring back lots of guests for the upcoming public ball.